Seanyap90/crud_pdf/deployment/aws/services/README.md

 # SQLite HTTP Server Setup Guide

-Manual setup instructions for the SQLite HTTP server on Ubuntu 22.04.
+Manual setup instructions for the SQLite HTTP server on Ubuntu 22.04 EC2 instance.

+**Updated for Optimized Architecture**: Database stored on EC2 boot volume (not EFS) for better performance.

 ## 🚀 **Quick Setup (Ubuntu 22.04)**